video-dev/hls.js/docs/API.md

 (default: `true`)

 get/set : if set to true the active subtitle track mode will be set to `showing` and the browser will display the active subtitles.
 If set to false, the mode will be set to `hidden`.

+## Group-ID Aware Media Selection API

+Using these methods is required in order to manage track selection in the context of backup/redundant media.
+Setting the track via `audioTracks` or `subtitlesTrack` in this case, can lead to switching to for example a failover group unintentionaly, which would cause an immediate level switch and all other media tracks to fallback to the then new active media groups of this level.
+In this context, track selection should only be done via the media properties (which *can* exist redundantly across groups of same media type, and *should* in case of redundant failover levels), to avoid the said effects causing unnecessary rebuffering instead of seamless switching.

+You can however also use these methods anyway to facilitate media selection in an application at a higher level than what the fundamental track switching API allows for, without any groups existing explicitely in a media presentation.

+### `hls.selectAudioTrack(name, language?)`

+Select an audio track among the ones with `GROUP-ID` equal to the current level playlist `AUDIO` attribute, based on its media properties.
+This will effectively set the `audioTrack` property to the resulting value automatically.

+### `hls.audioTracksForCurrentLevel`

+get: Returns a filtered array of `MediaPlaylist` type objects (from `get audioTracks`), such that their group-id is equal to the current level playlist `AUDIO` group-id attribute.

+### `hls.selectSubtitleTrack(name, language?)`

+Select a subtitles track among the ones with `GROUP-ID` equal to the current level playlist `SUBTITLES` attribute, based on its media properties.
+This will effectively set the `subtitlesTrack` property to the resulting value automatically.

+### `hls.audioTracksForCurrentLevel`

+get: Returns a filtered array of `MediaPlaylist` type objects (from `get subtitleTracks`), such that their group-id is equal to the current level playlist `SUBTITLES` group-id attribute.

 ## Live stream API